ClimateImpactLab/downscaleCMIP6/infrastructure/kubernetes/README.md

 # downscaleCMIP6-infra-argo
-Argo Workflow configuration and deploy for CMIP6 downscaling project.
+Kuberenetes internals and Argo Workflow configuration for CMIP6 downscaling project.

-Manifests for Argo Workflow itself are in `argo/`.
-The `workflows-default/` directory contains manifests required to run analysis Workflows. `minio/` is a configuration Helm Chart to deploy the artifact repository.
+Manifests for Argo Workflow itself are in `./argo/`.
+The `./workflows-default/` directory contains manifests required to run analysis Workflows. `./minio/` is a configuration Helm Chart to deploy the artifact repository.
 Cluster internals are mostly managed with `argocd`.
+The hard infrastructure we're deploying on top of is in `/infrastructure/terraform/`.

 ## Updating